 Have there been abuses of the impeachment power?

 Despite this historical understanding, there have continued to be attempts to use the impeachment power for partisan reasons.
 In the heat of the 1996 presidential campaign, for example, both candidates — President Clinton and Sen. Bob Dole — attacked a sitting federal district court judge for ruling evidence inadmissible in a case against a drug courier and indicated they would support the judge’s removal.
 Four sitting appeals court judges joined together in a remarkable statement to condemn the political attacks on Judge Harold Baer Jr., explaining that the Constitution does not “provide for resignation or impeachment whenever a judge makes a decision with which elected officials disagree.”

 “These attacks do a grave disservice to the principle of an independent judiciary and … mislead the public as to the role of judges in a constitutional democracy,” the judges said.

 A 2011 review by the National Center for State Courts’ Gavel to Gavel website also found numerous bills introduced in state legislatures that year to impeach judges and justices because of disagreement over specific rulings.

-This year, twelve Republican legislators in Pennsylvania have introduced resolutions to impeach four sitting Pennsylvania Supreme Court Justices for their ruling in a partisan gerrymandering case that may cost the Republican Party congressional seats in the upcoming election.
+This year, 12 Republican legislators in Pennsylvania have introduced resolutions to impeach four sitting Pennsylvania Supreme Court justices for their ruling in a partisan gerrymandering case that may cost the Republican Party congressional seats in the upcoming election.
 Former U.S. Court of Appeals Judge Timothy K. Lewis, appointed by President George H.W.
-Bush, echoed the concerns of past officials, writing that “to threaten judges who issued an unfavorable decision…falls outside the bounds of appropriate and constitutional conduct.”
+Bush, echoed the concerns of past officials, writing that “to threaten judges who issued an unfavorable decision … falls outside the bounds of appropriate and constitutional conduct.”